 - To offer an international education curriculum, premised upon significant field research experience and the latest technologies targeting undergraduate and graduate-level students.

 The Center for Tropical Research was founded by Dr. Thomas B. Smith in 1997 as a research unit at San Francisco State University (SFSU).
 In January 2002, CTR moved from SFSU to the University of California, Los Angeles (UCLA) to become a formal organizational research unit of the Institute of the Environment and Sustainability.
 CTR is funded by grants from the National Science Foundation, the Environmental Protection Agency, the Fogarty International Center, the National Institutes of Health, the National Geographic Society, USAID, NSERC, and various foundations and individuals.
-CTR has expanded its research programs to more than 15 countries on four continents.
-CTR’s outstanding international cadre of senior scientists, postdoctoral researchers, and graduate students now numbers more than 155, with dozens of alumni from countries around the world.
+CTR has expanded its research programs to more than 45 countries on six continents.
+CTR’s outstanding international cadre of senior scientists, postdoctoral researchers, graduate students, and research fellows now numbers more than 160, with dozens of alumni from countries around the world.